-Old Ordnance Survey Maps of Essex
+Old Ordnance Survey Maps of Redbridge

-• These detailed maps normally cover an area of about one and a half miles by one mile.
+• These detailed maps maps normally cover an area of about one and a half miles by one mile.
 Each map includes an introduction.
+The Essex maps link up with those for London to form a major series for the Greater London area.
+They are available through our On-line Mapshop

 • Here are the details of maps for Barkingside (E):

-• Essex (New Series) 78.08 Aldborough Hatch 1914 - published 1999; introduction by Alan Godfrey
+• Essex (New Series) 78.08 Aldborough Hatch 1914 - published 1999; intro by Alan Godfrey.
+ISBN.978-1-84151-075-0

 The tiny village of Aldborough Hatch is central to this map, with Aldborough Hall almost dead centre.
 Features there include St Peter's church.
 To the east lies the fringe of Little Heath, with St James church and Little Heath House.
 This is very rural, but at the left side of the map is a stretch of the GER (later Central line) and Barkingside station.
 Nearby is the Girls Village Home started by Dr Barnardo in the 1870s.
 The story of this is given in the notes.
 Elsewhere I said of the area that "this remains an oasis of countryside, perhaps caused through the planning blight caused by possible airport use" and marvelled "that in 1999 the visitor can still arrive here by train, at a station little changed from that on the map, admire Dr Barnardo's cottages, then follow the same paths, past the same farms, in much the same tranquility".
 A GER timetable for the Woodford-Ilford line is included, together wioth a directory for Aldborough Hatch.